SF Bay and Downeast Maine based firstname.lastname@example.org (six one seven) 285-4350

-Doug has been a freelance photographer for 17 years.
+Doug has been a freelance photographer for 19 years.
 He has photographed for four newspapers, interned at the Maine Media Workshops, taught film and digital photography classes on the grounds of UC Berkeley, earned an art degree from the University of South Florida and has imagery in public and private collections around the United States.
-He is also a volunteer photographer with the American Red Cross.
+He has also volunteered as a photographer with the American Red Cross.

-Doug's latest commission from the Life Is Good Kids Foundation documented locations in Minneapolis of the recovery and road of hope from severe childhood trauma.
-His latest personal documentary project is on the multi-generational family tobacco farm life in Cuba, arriving by Spring 2019.
+Doug's lastest commission, by the Life Is Good Kids Foundation, was in Minneapolis documenting the recovery and road of hope of children dealing with severe childhood trauma.
+His latest personal project focused on multi-generational family tobacco farm life in Cuba's far West province of Pinar del Rio.

-Before Cuban farm life, Doug focused on the Oceti Sakowin main camp daily life of the Standing Rock Sioux Tribe, fighting against the Dakota Access Pipeline.
-Those images were featured online alongside a 25 page printed photo-essay by Nowhere Magazine, in their 2017 Annual Print Issue as well as being part of an exhibition running alongside the Nobel Peace Prize forum in Oslo, Norway in 2018.
+Before Cuban farm life, Doug focused on the Oceti Sakowin main camp daily life of the Standing Rock Sioux Tribe, fighting against the Dakota Access Pipeline in order to maintain clean water for themselves and countless others along the proposed oil route.
+Those images were featured online alongside a 25 page printed photo-essay by Nowhere Magazine in their 2017 Annual Print Issue as well as being part of an exhibition running alongside the Nobel Peace Prize forum in Oslo, Norway in 2018.

-Alameda Sun, Amanda Palmer, Amnesty International, Beehively, Bless by Bless Couture, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative (CZI), Coleman Advocates, Compassion & Choices, Cormac McCarthy, Elephant Walk Restaurant, Foster's Daily Democrat, Harvard University, Independent Television Service (ITVS), Life Is Good Kids Foundation, National Park Foundation, The Noise, Oakland Literacy Coalition (OLC), The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, Rising Star Optometry, SLO Magazine, Smule Inc., Stitch Fix, Swervedriver, True Mountain Tea, Unique Thai, The Wire, and Yankee Magazine.
+Alameda Sun, Amanda Palmer, Amnesty International, Arxan Technologies, Beehively, Bless by Bless Couture, Bospar, Boston Philharmonic Orchestra, The Cambrian, Chan Zuckerberg Initiative, Coleman Advocates, Compassion & Choices, Cormac McCarthy, Elephant Walk Restaurant, Foster's Daily Democrat, Harvard University, Independent Television Service, John Burton Advocates for Youth, Life Is Good Kids Foundation, The Massage Clinic California, National Park Foundation, The Noise, Oakland Literacy Coalition, The Oracle, Portsmouth Magazine, Pretty Instant, The Princess Project, Rising Star Optometry, Shuk Shuka, SLO Magazine, Smule, Stitch Fix, Swervedriver, True Mountain Tea, Unique Thai, The Wire, and Yankee Magazine.

-Alameda Magazine, Asian Boston Magazine, Bloomberg, Boston Globe, Boston Phoenix, The Culture Trip, Format Magazine, Gentry Magazine, Hybrid Magazine, Improper Bostonian, Le Magnifique, Let the Kids Dress Themselves, Metrowest Daily News, National Geographic.com, NPR, Nowhere Magazine, Omnibus Magazine, Performer Magazine, Point Magazine.com, San Luis Obispo Tribune, Shadows in the Dark Television Series, Still Love Film, The Weekly Dig, Wellesley Townsman, and White Space Poetry Anthology.
+Alameda Magazine, Asian Boston Magazine, Bloomberg, Boston Globe, Boston Phoenix, The Culture Trip, East Bay Express, Format Magazine, Gentry Magazine, HuffPost, Hybrid Magazine, Improper Bostonian, Leica Fotografie International, Le Magnifique, Let the Kids Dress Themselves, Metrowest Daily News, National Geographic.com, NPR, Nowhere Magazine, Omnibus Magazine, Performer Magazine, Point Magazine.com, San Luis Obispo Tribune, Shadows in the Dark Television Series, Still Love Film, The Weekly Dig, Wellesley Townsman, and White Space Poetry Anthology.

 2017 Nobel Peace Prize Forum - Oslo, Biltmore Hotel - Miami, Boston City Hall, Contemporary Art Museum (Tampa), Silvermine Guilds Art Gallery, Tampa Bay Public Library System, UC Berkeley Art Studio, The Wine Gallery, and Ybor City Historical Museum.